reinteractive-open/installfest_guides/source/guides/installfest41/finishing_a_basic_blog.md

 In the [previous article](/guides/installfest41/getting_started) you built a simple blogging engine using Rails and published it up on [Heroku](https://www.heroku.com).
 If you haven't run through that post then you should do so now before starting this one.
-In this installment, together, we'll add some features to your blogging engine, show you more about Rails and make it look nicer using [Zurb Foundation](http://foundation.zurb.com/).
+In this instalment, together we'll add some features to your blogging engine, show you more about Rails and make it look nicer using [Zurb Foundation](http://foundation.zurb.com/).
 Let's dive in.